Welcome!

 “God,” I mumbled, “I can feel the blood soaking through…”

 She didn’t move.
 I pulled off my shoe and peeled off my sock with one finger and cringed.
+The toe was still attached and there was no blood.

 “Maybe it’s the other foot?” she said, holding back a smile.